raonigabriel/graal-hello-resources/README.md

 $ docker images
 ...
-REPOSITORY          TAG         IMAGE ID        CREATED         SIZE hello-resources     latest      e2cfee7b8ade    28 seconds ago  5.31MB ...
+REPOSITORY          TAG         IMAGE ID        CREATED         SIZE hello-resources     latest      e2cfee7b8ade    28 seconds ago  16.9MB ...
 $ docker run --rm hello-resources
 Hello Native World!
 $
 ```
 ---
 # Wow...
-It is a 5.31 MB Docker image!
-No JVM, no deps, no Alpine.
-Just the native executable.
+It is a 17MB Docker image!
+No JVM, just Alpine and our native executable.
 ---

 It uses Docker multi-stage builds (with Maven offline layered caching), which in turn will use the [graalvm-playground](https://hub.docker.com/r/raonigabriel/graalvm-playground/)